grusin-db/bdq/README.md

   df_even = table('combine_data').filter('id % 2 == 0')

   return [ df_odd, df_even ]

+# if you have ipydagred3 installed, you can see in real time state changes of each of the steps
+display(ppn.visualize())

 # executes pipeline using concurrent threads, one per each step, following the dependency DAG
 # pipeline is a normal python callable object, as if it was a function, it returns a list of all steps